temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal: Temporal command-line interface and development server

-The Temporal CLI (Command Line Interface) provide a powerful tool to manage, monitor, and debug your Temporal applications.
-It also lets you run a local Temporal Service directly from your terminal.
-With this CLI, you can start Workflows, pass messages, cancel application steps, and more.
+The Temporal CLI (Command Line Interface) is a powerful tool that manages, monitors, and helps you debug your Temporal applications.
+With it, you can run a local Temporal Service directly from your terminal.
+This CLI tool helps you start Workflows, pass messages, cancel application steps, and more.

 * Start a local development service:
       `temporal server start-dev`
-* Help messages: pass --help for any command:
+* Help messages: pass --help for any command for how-to details:
       `temporal activity complete --help`

 <!--